-- Avoid artificial sweeteners
+- Avoid artificial sweeteners.

 - Drink eight glasses of water daily.
 Purified water with lemon is also excellent.
 Avoid - all processed and refined foods, refined sugars, fatty foods, fried foods, 'junk' foods, coffee, tea and soft drinks.
 Avoid overeating; eat small regular meals.

-Diet for a Healthy Liver
+Diet for a healthy liver

 By following the principles of The Liver Cleansing Diet and using nutritional supplements and liver tonics, it is possible to reverse many types of liver disease.
 This is even more so if these strategies are followed in the early to medium stages of disease.

-Livatone Plus Powder or Livatone Capsules
+- Livatone Plus Powder or Capsules

-- Take 1 teaspoon twice daily in juices or water, or 2 capsules twice daily - A good formula consisting of B vitamins, Taurine, St Mary's Thistle should be included to help the liver excrete bile pigment.
+Take 1 teaspoon twice daily in juices or water, or 2 capsules twice daily - A good formula consisting of B vitamins, taurine, St Mary's Thistle should be included to help the liver excrete bile pigment.

-MSM with Vitamin C powder
+- MSM Plus Vitamin C

-- Take 2 teaspoons and built up to 1 - 2 tablespoons over 2 weeks if necessary - A gluten free fibre powder is appropriate for everyone including vegetarians.
+Take 2 teaspoons and built up to 1 - 2 tablespoons over 2 weeks if necessary - A gluten free fibre powder is appropriate for everyone including vegetarians.